mthuurne/retroasm/docs/instruction-set.rst

 The type in the header is the type for expressions the semantics field.
 For modes defining register sets and addressing modes this will be a reference type, such as ``u8&`` for 8-bit registers and I/O, while for modes defining immediates or conditions this will be a value type, such as ``u16`` for 16-bit immediates and ``u1`` (Boolean) for conditions.

-There can be as many dot-separated lines as necessary to define all entries of a mode, creating a 4-column table.
+There can be as many dot-separated lines as necessary to define all patterns within a mode, creating a 4-column table.

 Encoding
 --------